 - Fillings: Choose from vegan mozzarella, peas, chopped up mushrooms, pesto or something else savoury and delicious.

-I've included the full instructions for how to make risotto in the recipe card, in case you don't have any leftover to hand!
-If you want some nice visual how-to instructions, head over to our Mushroom and pea risotto recipe.
+I've included the full instructions for how to make risotto in the recipe card, in case you don't have any leftovers to hand!
+If you want some nice visual how-to instructions, head over to my Mushroom and pea risotto recipe.

-- Close up the hole and roll the vegan risotto ball in the breadcrumb mixture.
+4. Close up the hole and roll the vegan arancini ball in the breadcrumb mixture.
+Repeat until you have finished the risotto.

 ❓ Tips and FAQ